Swiss Cottage: Economy

-Swiss Cottage/Finchley Road is identified as a district centre in the London Plan and there are assorted shops the length of the Finchley Road.
+Swiss Cottage/Finchley Road is identified as a district centre in the London Plan and there are assorted shops along the Finchley Road.
 Local major hotels include Marriott Regents Park, Danubius Regents Park, and Hampstead Britannia Hotel.
 There are many smaller hotels in the area.
-Notable restaurants provide European, South-east Asian, and Japanese cuisine.
+Notable restaurants provide European, South-East Asian, and Japanese cuisine.

 Transport

-The area is served by Swiss Cottage and Finchley Road tube stations on the Jubilee line of the London Underground and is a local hub for London Buses.
+The area is served by two London Underground stations Swiss Cottage station (Jubilee line) and Finchley Road station (Jubilee line and Metropolitan line) and is a local hub for London Buses.
 The former Swiss Cottage station was opened by the Metropolitan Railway in 1868; the current station dates from 1939.
-South Hampstead railway station and Finchley Road & Frognal railway station on London Overground are also nearby.
+London Overground stations South Hampstead station (Lioness line) and Finchley Road & Frognal station (Mildmay line) are also nearby.
+Swiss Cottage is also served by National coaches through the Finchley Road Coach Stop.